 Eventually, the 2 cities signed a sister-city agreement at the 18th Annual Honolulu Festival in March, hoping to pass down the message of peace to the next generations.
 Ever since then, both cities have developed a variety of cultural exchange programs.
 The Nagaoka Fireworks symbolizes an amicable relationship between Nagaoka City and Honolulu.

-In the beginning, the 3 shots of Shirakiku (white chrysanthemum) fireworks were launched into the night sky at 8:30 p.m., commemorating those Japanese and American victims of war with “prayers for peace”.
+In the beginning, the 3 shots of white color fireworks were launched into the night sky at 8:30 p.m., commemorating those Japanese and American victims of war with “prayers for peace”.

 Also, the music was played along with the fireworks display, effectively delighting the spectators’ emotions by utilizing the Live Fireworks Music Application Grucci.